 - (j.1) On June 30, 2014, the parties attended Motion Scheduling Court to schedule the return of Catalyst's motion for interim relief.
-At this attendance, the Defendants' counsel agreed to preserve the status quo with respect to relevant documents in the Defendants' power, possession or control pending the return of the interim injunction motion on July 16, 2014. - (k) On July 16, 2014, at the hearing of Catalyst's motion for interim relief, the parties consented to an order (the "Interim Order"), pursuant to which: - (i) West FaceThe Defendants agreed were ordered to preserve and maintain all records in its their possession, power or control, whether electronic or otherwise, that relate to Catalyst, and/or relate to West Face's their activities since March 27, 2014, and/or relate to or are relevant to any of the matters raised in Catalyst's action against West Facethe Defendants; - (ii) Moyse agreed not to work at West Face pending the determination of Catalyst's motion for interlocutory relief; - (iii) Moyse consented was ordered to turn over his personal computer and electronic devices (the "Devices") for the creation of a forensic image of his personal computer, iPad and smartphoneof the data stored on the
+At this attendance, the Defendants' counsel agreed to preserve the status quo with respect to relevant documents in the Defendants' power, possession or control pending the return of the interim injunction motion on July 16, 2014. - (k) On July 16, 2014, at the hearing of Catalyst's motion for interim relief, the parties consented to an order (the "Interim Order"), pursuant to which: - (i) West Face The Defendants agreed were ordered to preserve and maintain all records in its their possession, power or control, whether electronic or otherwise, that relate to Catalyst, and/or relate to West Face's their activities since March 27, 2014, and/or relate to or are relevant to any of the matters raised in Catalyst's action against West Facethe Defendants; - (ii) Moyse agreed not to work at West Face pending the determination of Catalyst's motion for interlocutory relief; - (iii) Moyse consented was ordered to turn over his personal computer and electronic devices (the "Devices") for the creation of a forensic image of his personal computer, iPad and smartphoneof the data stored on the

-Devices, to be held in trust by his counsel pending the outcome of the motion for interlocutory relief; and

-- (iv) Moyse agreed to swear an affidavit of documents setting out all documents in his power, possession or control that relate to his employment at Catalyst. - (1) The affidavits of documents Moyse swore pursuant to the Interim Order revealed very damning facts which demonstrate that Moyse and West Face casually disregarded Catalyst's proprietary interest in its confidential information.
+- Devices, to be held in trust by his counsel pending the outcome of the motion for interlocutory relief; and - (iv) Moyse agreed to swear an affidavit of documents setting out all documents in his power, possession or control that relate to his employment at Catalyst. - (l) The affidavits of documents Moyse swore pursuant to the Interim Order revealed very damning facts which demonstrate that Moyse and West Face casually disregarded Catalyst's proprietary interest in its confidential information.

-Moyse Communicated Catalyst's Confidential Information to West Face

-- (m) As a result of the Defendants' refusal to respect the status quo in June 2014, Catalyst moved with urgency to seek interim relief and prepared its interim relief materials without the benefit of any evidence from the Defendants. - (n) On July 7, 2014, Moyse and Dea swore responding affidavits which confirmed Catalyst's worst fear: Moyse had transferred Catalyst's confidential information to West Face, and West Face distributed that confidential information throughout the firm. - (o) At a meeting with Moyse on March 26, Dea asked Moyse to send him research and writing samples so Dea could assess Moyse's writing and research ability. - (p) In response to this request, Moyse sent Dea four memos, spanning over 130 pages, which related to actual or possible Catalyst investments (the "Investment Memos").
-The Investment Memos contain Moyse's and other Catalyst employees' analyses of investment opportunities and were marked "Confidential" and "For Internal Discussion Purposes Only".
+Moyse Communicated Catalyst's Confidential Information to West Face materials without the benefit of any evidence from the Defendants. - (n) On July 7, 2014, Moyse and Dea swore responding affidavits which confirmed Catalyst's worst fear: Moyse had transferred Catalyst's confidential information to West Face, and West Face distributed that confidential information throughout the firm. - (o) At a meeting with Moyse on March 26, Dea asked Moyse to send him research and writing samples so Dea could assess Moyse's writing and research ability. - (p) In response to this request, Moyse sent Dea four memos, spanning over 130 pages, which related to actual or possible Catalyst investments (the "Investment Memos").
+The Investment Memos contain Moyse's and other Catalyst